iampkm/Dapper.DBContext/README.md

 # Dapper.DBContext
 Dapper.DBContext is a orm library based on dapper.
-Dapper.DBContext will help you to finish 80% work.
+It will help you to finish 80% work.
 The remaining 20% of the work，such as  Multi-table queries recommend writing SQL by yourself.

 # nuget install